Terms and conditions

-Crown copyright subsists in the forms.
-Under delegated authority from the Queen’s Printer for Scotland, the Keeper allows the user to reproduce the forms through the mechanism of eFORMS ONLINE free of charge as drafts or principals of applications to the Keeper for registration in, or reports or copies from, the registers maintained by the Keeper.
-Application for copyright licensing of any other proposed reproduction of the forms should be made to the Keeper.
+Crown copyright subsists in the Forms.
+Under delegated authority from the King’s Printer for Scotland, the Keeper allows the User to reproduce the Forms through the mechanism of RoS ONLINE SERVICES free of charge as drafts or principals of applications to the Keeper for registration in, or reports or copies from, the Registers maintained by the Keeper.
+Application for copyright licensing of any other proposed reproduction of the Forms should be made to the Keeper.

-Any data entered by the user when using eFORMS ONLINE may be retained and used by the Keeper —
+Any data entered by the User when using RoS ONLINE SERVICES may be retained and used by the Keeper —

 (b) To the extent that doing so is necessary for the purposes of the administration of justice.